-If, for instance, the virtual encoder value is to be read / changed, please select (see parameter table in the manual communication profile) the number 19 (corresponds to 13H = nected cam control is displayed (e. g.
+If, for instance, the virtual encoder value is to be read / changed, please select (see parameter table in the manual communication profile) the number 19 (corresponds to 13H = PNR Scontrol is displayed (e. g.
 1000).
-To change this value, please press enter again (long).
-Then the Prog-LED and the Function LED start to flash.
-Now the value can be changed with + or -.
-Then by pressing the new value is loaded into the cam control, the value is rejected with Esc
+To change this value, please press Enter again (long).
+Then the

-PNR_SCALED_ENCODER_RES).
-Confirm with Enter and the encoder resolution of the con-
+CALED_ENCODER_RES).
+Confirm with Enter and the encoder resolution of the connected cam